A SHORT HISTORY OF ME

 Do it G-Man!
 One time in heavy traffic he actually did it and it was like Moses Parting the Red Sea,

 It was about this time that my parents announced that I would soon have a new baby sister, and everyone was pretty excited.
 I wondered…did anyone ask me if I wanted a sibling?
 I don’t think so.
 And just where do babies come from anyway?
 It was explained to me that…a seed is planted in my mother’s stomach.
 What?
 How did it get there and, more importantly, just how did it get out?
 I don’t think I got an answer on that one.
-So one day, there it was; my sister Martha Lynn, looking like a fucking human larvae that had…somehow...gotten out of my mother’s stomach.
+So one day, there it was; my sister Martha Lynn, the same seed who had…somehow...gotten out of my mother’s stomach.
+Who knew that later in life we would become best friends?

 My parents bought their first home in Kansas City, on the Missouri side where I could safely walk to my middle school without getting hassled.
 One morning when I was in 6th grade, I happened to be walking along with a 7th grader and I was just making small talk: So what do you guys actually do in 7th grade?
 He said, and I am not making this up…We have Sex Class and one of the requirements is you have to go up in front of the class and DO IT…with a girl!
 I did know they had sex ed but...